Peter Witke was head of international sales at a medical supply company in northern Europe.

-Next, Peter was assigned an employment consultant, Paula Nordhoff, who gave him various tasks and guided him on how best to benefit from LinkedIn, leverage his network, get in front of hiring managers, and represent himself on his CV.
+Next, Peter was assigned an Executive Career Consultant and Program Manager, Paula Nordhoff, who gave him various tasks and guided him on how best to benefit from LinkedIn, leverage his network, get in front of hiring managers, and represent himself on his CV.
 Peter threw himself into the work, meeting twice per week with Paula.

 “It was obvious that Paula was very experienced.
 She realized that I was in a difficult state of mind.
 I wasn’t just looking for a job, I was surviving life.
 She kept me very active, which was important to me psychologically,” said Peter.

 Peter’s ultimate landing stemmed from a contact he’d made months earlier at a medical exhibition.
 The head of another medical device company desperately needed someone with Peter’s skills and experience to commercialize his products.
 He was thrilled to consider hiring Peter as soon as sales in medical devices recovered from the Covid downturn.

 With Paula’s help, Peter nursed the relationship for several months, offering the CEO ideas and a proposal for a corporate strategic plan.
 Peter was finally offered an employment contract as chief commercial officer of this exciting company – and at a compensation level exceeding that of his previous position.